 Well-defined project deliverables and outcomes are key to your students' success.
 While they are responsible for identifying the problem they want to address, you should determine how they will present their solution.
-Will they:
+Note: Determining scope will be a critical part of this project because most restoration projects occur in phases over a lengthy period of time.
+Will students:

+- Build a model or prototype?

+- Produce CAD drawings or videos?

+- Submit a proposal to a local agency?

-- Build a model or prototype? - Produce CAD drawings or videos? - Present their solution to classmates, local experts, or public officials? - Design, build, and implement their solution?
+- Present their solution to classmates, local experts, or public officials?

+- Design and lead implementation of their solution? ο